 Sundial Garden Club History

-As we begin our 88th year, we honor our past members and their unique contributions.
+As we begin our new year, we honor our past members and their unique contributions.
 Sundial is the oldest garden club in the Pascack Valley in continuous existence.

 To make Bergen County the Garden County.